dvl-tum/slurm_submit/README.md

 In order to manually trigger a preemption execute: `scontrol requeue job_id`.
 The job will get requeued and once it restarts should resume training.
 You can test preemption and make yourself familiar with the example code provided with this tutorial.

-Each project has a unique structure with different frameworks, visualizations (Visdom vs. TensorBoard), ways of loading configuration parameters.
+Each project has a unique structure with different frameworks, visualizations (Visdom vs. TensorBoard) and ways of loading configuration parameters.
 Therefore it is required for you do adapt your code accordingly.
 For a full resumption of your training you should consider the following:

 1. Model state
 2. Optimizer and scheduler states